NestorYandel/pvamu-shpe-website/get-involved.md

           <div class="gi-step-number" aria-hidden="true">3</div>
           <div class="gi-step-content">
             <h3 class="gi-step-title">Purchase Your National Membership</h3>
-            <p class="gi-step-desc">Through SHPEConnect, purchase the <strong>Undergraduate national membership for $15 per year</strong>.
-When prompted, select <strong>Prairie View A&amp;M University</strong> as your chapter.
-This is what officially makes you a SHPE national member.</p>
+            <p class="gi-step-desc">Once logged in, click <strong>"Join/Renew Membership"</strong> and follow these steps: select <strong>Region 5</strong> as your region, then select <strong>Prairie View A&amp;M University</strong> as your chapter.
+Fill out all required account and educational information, agree to the Code of Ethics, then add the membership to your cart and complete payment.
+Make sure to <strong>take a screenshot of your payment confirmation</strong> — you'll need it for chapter registration.</p>
           </div>
         </li>